Sesame Street in the United Kingdom: BBC

 As the public debate over the series increased, Sims wrote a letter of reply in The Guardian outlining the BBC's decision and its objections regarding Sesame Street.
-It rejected the show's appearance in the UK because although the network aired other American programmes, as well as programmes produced all over the world, Sesame Street was produced specifically for American children, who were not exposed to children's programmes of the same high quality as those in Britain.
+It rejected the show's appearance in the UK because although the Corporation aired other American programmes, as well as programmes produced all over the world, Sesame Street was produced specifically for American children, who were not exposed to children's programmes of the same high quality as those in Britain.
 Sims and the BBC claimed that the philosophy behind the show was what they called "wallpaper television", which encouraged children to watch television for several hours, something British programmes discouraged.
 The BBC also eschewed Sesame Street's didactic teaching methods, which the BBC felt was inappropriate in mass media.
 The BBC was against children's programming that dictated what young children should learn, so airing Sesame Street would go against twenty years of children's television programmes in the UK.
 Finally, Sims and the BBC believed that since Sesame Street was "carefully geared" to the needs of disadvantaged children in the U.S., much of the terminology, including the words "trash" and "zip code", would confuse four-year-olds in Britain.

 The decision of Sims and the BBC engendered both praise and disappointment and generated an investigation into the network's scheduling practices.
 The controversy also stalled development of a British co-production.
 In 1974, the BBC broadcast 13 episodes of The Electric Company, another CTW show, for an eight-week run.
 Its rationale to air it was that the show was a part of a school curriculum, accompanied by back-up resources such as books.
 With the BBC's refusal to air Sesame Street, the debate over its place on British TV passed to ITV.